harleysmodernlife/VERN/README.md

 - Core agent (VERN) with chat UI (CLI or minimal web)
 - Persistent memory (SQLite/ChromaDB)
 - Tool API (Python functions) with a few working tools
+- LLM-powered Orchestrator agent (Qwen3 via Ollama)
 - End-to-end test: user chats, agent remembers, tools invoked, results returned

+---

+## LLM-Powered Agents (Qwen3 Integration)

+**How it works:**
+- Each agent (or cluster) can use Qwen3 (or another LLM) for reasoning, decision-making, and natural language understanding.
+- Agents are guided by role-specific prompts and context (recent messages, logs, data).
+- Example: The Orchestrator agent uses Qwen3 to decide which clusters should handle a user request and generates a plan of action.
+- LLM calls are made via `src/mvp/qwen3_llm.py`, which connects to Qwen3-0.6B running on Ollama.

+**How to extend:**
+- Add LLM-powered response functions to any agent (see `src/mvp/orchestrator.py` for an example).
+- Update prompts and context to guide agent behavior.
+- See [AGENT_GUIDES/README.md](AGENT_GUIDES/README.md) for onboarding and extension instructions.

+**Troubleshooting LLM/Agent Issues:**
+- If you see timeouts, backend errors, or slow responses, see [KNOWN_ISSUES_AND_GOTCHAS.md](KNOWN_ISSUES_AND_GOTCHAS.md) and [QUICKSTART.md](QUICKSTART.md) for tips.
+- You can switch to a smaller model in `src/mvp/qwen3_llm.py` if needed.

 ---